d3/d3-scale/README.md

 <a name="scaleSequential" href="#scaleSequential">#</a> d3.<b>scaleSequential</b>(<i>interpolator</i>) [<>](https://github.com/d3/d3-scale/blob/master/src/sequential.js "Source")

 Constructs a new sequential scale with the given [*interpolator*](#sequential_interpolator) function.
-When the scale is [applied](#_sequential), the interpolator will be invoked with a value typically in the range [0, 1], where 0 represents the start of the domain, and 1 represents the end of the domain.
+When the scale is [applied](#_sequential), the interpolator will be invoked with a value typically in the range [0, 1], where 0 represents the minimum value and 1 represents the maximum value.
 For example, to implement the ill-advised [HSL](https://github.com/d3/d3-color#hsl) rainbow scale:

 ```js
 var rainbow = d3.scaleSequential(function(t) {